Here2ServeU/ai-llm-platform-deployment/README.md

 # AI / LLM Platform Deployment — Terraform + Multi‑Cloud Kubernetes (EKS, AKS, GKE, OKE)

+> Started working on this project.
+I'm very excited about this opportunity!

 Deploy a production‑lean GenAI stack on **managed Kubernetes** across **AWS EKS**, **Azure AKS**, **Google GKE**, or **Oracle OKE** (OCI) using **Terraform**.
 Then install **Argo CD**, **MLflow**, and **Grafana/Prometheus** via Helm.

 > Beginner‑friendly: follow Step 1 → Step 4 for any cloud.
 You only need one cloud to get started.